 Thank you for serving our great country.
 With your service at home and abroad, you are defending the very freedoms that make our nation what it is.
 Your sacrifice gives all of us the right to voice our opinions and vote!
 The state of South Dakota is determined to provide you with every way possible to have your voice heard.
 One vote stateside is no more significant than a vote abroad.

-Step 1: Complete and print the appropriate Absentee Ballot Application in Adobe Acrobat (PDF) format.
+Step 1: Complete, print and sign the Absentee Ballot Application in Adobe Acrobat (PDF) format.